Poet's Theatre

 Graham Duncan haunts the wild trails of Northern Pennsylvania.
 He is an English professor at Oneonta State University and the author of The Map Reader from Great Elm Press.

-poetry and sculpture at Woodstock.
-He has several books in print including Go On, Go Home, Get Out Of Here.
+has several books in print including Go On, Go Home, Get Out Of Here.

 Sheldon Flory’s work can be found both in print and on-line at The BookPress, the Newspaper of the Literary Arts in Ithaca, NY and Sojourners, among others.
 He received grants from the Saltonstall Foundation for the publication of four of his chapbooks.
 He also served as a poet-in-residence during a month-long trip to England and Scotland.